gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2019-01/index.md

 * `ecs-daemon-service`

-* The `ecs-daemon-service` module now exposes a `deployment_minimum_healthy_percent` parameter you can use to set the lower limit (as a percentage of the service's desiredCount) of the number of running tasks that must remain running and healthy in a service during a deployment.
+* The `ecs-daemon-service` module now exposes a `deployment_minimum_healthy_percent` parameter you can use to set the lower limit (as a percentage of the service&apos;s desiredCount) of the number of running tasks that must remain running and healthy in a service during a deployment.

 * https://github.com/gruntwork-io/module-ecs/pull/111